 Institute for Innovation and Public Purpose (IIPP), Bartlett, UCL

-Barker, Terry, Crawford-Brown, Douglas (eds.)
-(2015) Decarbonising the World’s Economy Imperial College Press.
+Barker, T., Crawford-Brown, D. (eds.)
+(2015) Decarbonising the World’s Economy: Assessing the Feasibility of Polices to Reduce Greenhouse Gas Emissions, Imperial College Press.
+Available on Google Books.

 Mazzucato, M. (2013) The Entrepreneurial State, Penguin Books, ISBN:9780141986104.

 Mercure, J., Knobloch, F., Pollitt, H., Paroussos, L., Scrieciu, S.S. and Lewney, R. (2019) Modelling innovation and the macroeconomics of low-carbon transitions: theory, perspectives and practical use, Climate Policy, 19:8, 1019-1037, DOI:10.1080/14693062.2019.1617665.